CristinaRichter1/ase-windows-applications-programming/06 - WinForms - Validation, Exceptions, ListView, TreeView.md

 3. Create the following UI:
 ![Browser App Preview](docs/6/listview-ui.png)
 4. Add a new folder to your project and name it “Entities”

+	Solution Explorer > right click on “ListViewSample” > Add > New Folder > name it “Entities”

 5. Inside the “Entities” folder add the following “Participant” class:
+	Solution Explorer > right click on "Entities" Folder > Add > Class > name it "Participant"

 	```c#
 	internal class Participant
 	{